Watch our Hair Transplantation Videos here...

 Hair transplantation is one of the commonly performed cosmetic procedures.
 Generally there are two well accepted methods of hair transplant, FUT (Strip) method and FUE (Follicular unit extraction).
 Both these methods have their pros and cons.

 The choice of either procedure depends on various factors including hair density, scarring tendency and extent of baldness.
-Both the procedures are done on day care basis under local anaesthesia.
+Both the procedures are done on daycare basis under local anesthesia.
 The procedure can last up to 8-10hrs depending on the individual client.